Place in the Sun Fruit Tea Lemonade

 What is fruit tea lemonade?

 Fruit tea lemonade is a cold drink made by brewing a fruit-based herbal tea double-strength, then combining it with fresh lemon juice and a sweetener over ice.
-The result is brighter and more complex than plain lemonade, with the color, flavor, and natural tartness of the tea layered underneath the citrus.
-This recipe uses Place in the Sun Fruit Tea, a loose leaf blend of honeybush, hibiscus, rosehips, and real berry pieces, for a deep coral-hued pitcher drink sweetened with raw honey.
+This recipe uses Place in the Sun Fruit Tea, a loose leaf blend of honeybush, hibiscus, rosehips, and real berry pieces, sweetened with minimally filtered honey for a bright, coral-hued summer pitcher drink.

 Can I use honey instead of sugar in iced tea lemonade?

-Yes, and it is genuinely worth doing.
-Honey dissolves smoothly into warm liquid, so if you stir it into the hot tea concentrate before chilling, it incorporates fully without any grainy texture.
-The flavor difference is also noticeable: raw honey adds a round, floral sweetness that complements fruity and tart beverages better than plain sugar does.
+Yes.
+Dissolve minimally filtered honey directly into the warm tea concentrate before chilling so it incorporates fully.
+Honey adds a round, floral sweetness that complements fruity and tart drinks better than plain sugar.
 Start with 3 tablespoons and adjust to taste.

 How do you make tea lemonade without it getting bitter?